 This is the BEST stuff we have tried and think you’ll love it too!
 No more smells.
 Seriously.
 It’s like magic, plus it’s economical and environmentally.
 You can read our post all about it here.

 You should absolutely give it a go rather than spend time on money on other treatments that don’t work nearly as well, or keep the smells at bay.

-For us it was important to know what had travelled through the hose that brings in our fresh water supply.
+For us, it was important to know what had traveled through the hose that brings in our freshwater supply.
 So, one of the first items we purchased was a new hose to bring in that clean delicious water.

-This is another item that may seems pretty obvious, but too many times I have heard horror stories of individuals who have forgotten their disposable gloves.
+This is another item that may seem pretty obvious, but too many times I have heard horror stories of individuals who have forgotten their disposable gloves.

 There are tons of reasons you’d want these little guys around, but none more important than when you are draining your grey and black tanks.
 Sure you could get them all emptied without ever coming into contact with the nasty, but why risk it.
 Get some disposable gloves and keep yourself clean!